bebraw/bunit.js/README.md

 I'll cover the API in more detail next and provide more concrete guidance in case the above sounded weird to you.

+If you want to use to use bunit with Node, you'll need to use RequireJS node adapter (http://requirejs.org/docs/node.html) and ensure the test output is set to console.
+Check out nodedemo directory for more details.

 Suite API
 ---------